dherman/module-tag/README.md

 # Web modules

-This repo contains documents describing the constraints and designs of integration of ECMAScript modules into web standards.
+For ECMAScript modules to be ready for action on the web, there are a couple of touch points in the browser space that have to be specified.
+This document contains documents explaining the constraints and designs of those touch points.

 ## The browser default loader